jimdigriz/erlip/README.md

     2> erlip:to_ip_address(3221225985).
     {192,0,2,1}

-**N.B.** integers below 16777216 are not easy to rule if they should by IPv4 or IPv6, so they are rejected whilst integers 4294967296 or higher are considered IPv6 addresses
+**N.B.** integers below 16777216 are not clearly IPv4 or IPv6 so are rejected whilst the integers 4294967296 or higher are considered IPv6 addresses

 You can convert a CIDR to a range: